 An elevator pitch is important because it communicates the most important features of your services or products within a short amount of time.

-Here are a few tips to help you craft your own elevator pitch so when you get a chance to talk about your business, you are prepared.
+Here are a few tips to help you craft your own elevator pitch, so when you get a chance to talk about your business, you are prepared.

 Describe who you are and what you do.
 For example, “I’m a psychologist specialising in positive behaviour support …”.